At Santander TFI S.A., we realise that we can have a significant impact on society and the environment through our investment activities.

 - Santander Prestiż Global Responsible Investment (a sub-fund of the Santander Prestiż SFIO fund), which takes ESG criteria fully into account in the investment process and focuses on companies that demonstrate a significant correlation with high ESG standards,

-- Santander Prestiż European Equity (a sub-fund of the Santander Prestiż SFIO fund), which takes ESG criteria into account in the investment process.
+- Santander Prestiż European Equity (a sub-fund of the Santander Prestiż SFIO fund), which takes ESG criteria into account in the investment process,

 We strive to pursue sustainable development and responsible business by applying global and Santander Group’s best practices and standards, which are embedded in the regulations that guide our daily work.
 We are aware of the fact that investment activities may have a positive or negative impact on ESG aspects and we seek, where possible, to minimise the negative impact by applying the principles described, inter alia, in the following regulations:

-- Policy of Engagement in Companies Listed on a Regulated Market and Application of Corporate Governance Measures on the basis of this policy, we assess the responsibility of the business conducted by the companies, as evidenced by the actions taken to secure and satisfy ESG criteria.
+- Policy of Engagement in Companies Listed on a Regulated Market and Application of Corporate Governance Measures It will open in a new window on the basis of this policy, we assess the responsibility of the business conducted by the companies, as evidenced by the actions taken to secure and satisfy ESG criteria.
 We attach great importance to the corporate governance of companies.
 The policy also describes the process of dialogue with companies and the rules for exercising voting rights at general meetings of shareholders.

 - Sector Risk Management Policies- pursuant to these policies, we do not invest in companies from so-called "sensitive" sectors, which include, for instance, the defence sector associated with the production, trade or distribution of, for example, anti-personnel mines, cluster bombs, chemical or biological weapons, nuclear weapons or depleted uranium munitions.
 The Santander Group has also declared a total reduction of exposure to coal mining and coal-fired power generation by 2030.